• Skip to primary navigation

 Next, add in the chicken broth, a little at a time, while continuously whisking.
 Adding the liquids slowly will help ensure that there won't be any lumps.

-If yours looks too thin at this point, that's alright!
-Just turn up the heat and let it come to a light boil while whisking constantly.
-Once it starts to look like a condensed soup, remove it from the heat.
+The mixture will look thin at this point.
+Turn up the heat and let it come to a light boil while whisking constantly.
+It will begin to thicken as it comes to a boil.
+Once it starts to look very thick like a condensed soup, remove it from the heat.

 Mix in the spices.